SovereignPrime/BitMessage.erl/README.markdown

 This is Erlang binding to [BitMessage protocol](http://bitmessage.org).

-To compile and run you need Erlang R16B1 or R16B2 and rebar to be installed
+To compile and run you need Erlang 17 or later and rebar to be installed

 Just run start.sh to compile and run on Unix